ostdotcom/notification/README.md

       response = await processMessage(msgContent);

-      // Complete the task and in the end of all tasks done if(response == success){
+      // Complete the task and in the end of all tasks done

+      if(response == success){
-        //The message will be acknowledged here.
-For that write onResolve();
+        // The message MUST be acknowledged here.
+        // To acknowledge the message, call onResolve
         // Decrementing unacknowledged message count.
         unAckCount--;
         onResolve();